Chicane (musician): 2016–2019: Twenty and The Place You Can't Remember, the Place You Can't Forget

-On 29 July 2016, Chicane released a compilation album titled Twenty as a celebration of his Twentieth anniversary in the music industry.
+On 29 July 2016, Chicane released a compilation album titled Twenty as a celebration of his twentieth anniversary in the music industry.
 The album was preceded by the lead single "Carry Me Home" (a rework of the song of the same name by Gloworm) featuring the vocals of Steve Edwards; released on 3 June 2016.

 Twenty features Chicane's greatest hits, plus brand new remixes by Philip George, Kryder, Grum, Jody Wisternoff, Thomas Datt, and himself.
-As with the 2008 best of album, "No Ordinary Morning", "Don't Give Up" and "Saltwater" are re-recordings as the original sound recordings were still owned by Xtravaganza and were unable to be licensed for this compilation due to a dispute between Chicane and Xtaravagnza boss Alex Gold, dated back to 2002.
+As with the 2008 best of album, "No Ordinary Morning", "Don't Give Up" and "Saltwater" are re-recordings as the original sound recordings were still owned by Xtravaganza and were unable to be licensed for this compilation due to a dispute between Chicane and Xtravaganza boss Alex Gold, dated back to 2002.
 Chicane's previous Xtravaganza recordings which had been distributed by Edel Records in 1996/1997 are featured in their original form as Xtravaganza lost the rights to those sound recordings, with "Strong in Love" being released for the first time since its original release in 1998.

 On 16 February 2018, Chicane released a mix compilation album titled Sun:Sets 2018 (Selected by Chicane).

 In 2018, Chicane announced his seventh studio album on his weekly Sun:Sets podcast.
 The album The Place You Can't Remember, the Place You Can't Forget was released on 8 June 2018.
 It includes the singles "Gorecki" (originally written & performed by Lou Rhodes and the band Lamb) and "Serendipity" featuring Tracy Ackerman.

-In 2019, Chicane released the follow up to the original Sun:Sets compilation with the album titled Sun:Sets 2019 (Selected by Chicane).
+In 2019, Chicane released the follow-up to the original Sun:Sets compilation with the album titled Sun:Sets 2019 (Selected by Chicane).

 2020–present: Everything We Had to Leave Behind

 In May 2020, Chicane released Behind The Sun (2020 Anniversary Mixes), featuring new mixes and remixes from other artists of the original tracks from the 2000 album.

 On 23 April 2021, Chicane released his eighth studio album, titled Everything We Had to Leave Behind.

+On 9 June 2023, Chicane released his ninth studio album, titled Nevertheless.

+Also in 2023, on 1 December, Chicane released The Greatest Misses, a sixteen-track compilation featuring songs created by Chicane that, despite earning critical acclaim and fan approval, failed to achieve chart-topping success.

+On 15 November 2024, Chicane released Trampolines, a thirteen-track collection.